ColorlibHQ/gentelella/README.md

  -
  -Project is developed and maintained by [Colorlib](https://colorlib.com/ "Colorlib - Make Your First Blog") and Aigars Silkalns
   -
- -Project is RTL by [Colorlib](http://mrpazooki.com/ "Mohammad Reza Pazooki")
+ -Project is RTL by [Mohammad Reza Pazooki](http://mrpazooki.com/ "Mohammad Reza Pazooki")